Ensembl/ensembl-genomio/docs/BRC4_genome_compare_conf.md

 ## **RESULT**
 ---------------------------------------------------
 Generates 3 files:
-  - report.log: A tab-delimited file containing a summary of the compared sequences
+  - report.log: A tab-delimited file containing a summary of the compared sequences between the INSDC assembly/assemblies and the database(s)
+    - The compare genomes report file contains 13 columns:
+      - species: name of the species
+      - accession: GCA accession
+      - seq_count_1: total number of sequences in INSDC
+      - seq_count_2: total number of sequences in the database
+      - num_diff_seq: the total number of sequences that differ between INSDC and the database
+      - common: the total number of common sequences between INSDC and the database
+      - only1: count of sequences found only in INSDC
+      - only2: count of sequences found only in the database
+      - max_only1: a total of the sequence length in only1
+      - max_only2: a total of the sequence length in only2
+      - other_locations: the total count of organellar genomes
+      - summary (mismatch or identical)
+      - organellar_summary

-  - species_fasta_dna.map: A JSON format file containing metadata of the common sequences
+  - species_fasta_dna.map: A [JSON schema](https://github.com/Ensembl/ensembl-genomio/blob/main/schema/seq_region_schema.json) file containing metadata of the common sequences
   - species_fasta_dna.log: Detailed report of mismatched sequences